arielchen07/City-Builder/deliverables/D3/iteration-02-review.md

 Due to time constraints and our partner's busy schedule, we recorded the demo and shared it with our partner for feedback. (demo link can be found in README)

-Not yet received partner’s feedback for our demo video.
+We have yet to receive feedback from our partner.
+We will update this document once we hear back from them.

 This experience reinforced the importance of clear communication and streamlined processes in collaborative projects.
 Beyond feature development, delivering a clear and easy-to-understand demonstration is equally important to engage potential users, ensuring they understand how to use the product and enticing them to stay informed about subsequent updates.